thomas-institut/apm/README.md

 * PHP 7.4 with the following extensions enabled: xml, gd, mbstring, mysql, intl and zip
 * a running MySQL Server 5.7+ configured with a database and a user with access to that database.
-* Java running environment, e.g., Open JDK  (Note: Open JDK11 should not be used; it emits a deprecation warning that breaks Collatex normal output)
+* Java running environment, e.g., Open JDK, which is required by Collatex  (Note: Open JDK11 should not be used; it emits a deprecation warning that breaks Collatex normal output)
+* NodeJS 14+
+* Python3

 It has been developed and tested in an Ubuntu 20.04.3 server with standard packages.